pvdz/zeparser3/tests/testcases/parser/newgen/parens/group/assigned_ESx003dx00606x0060/two_args.md

 `````
 throws: Parser error!
-  Group contained a value that must destruct but this was not an arrow so it is invalid
+  Encountered trailing comma in the toplevel of a group, this could be valid in arrows but not with the currently targeted language version

 (a,b,) = x
      ^------- error
 `````

 ### Strict mode